youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 	- IP ranges 192.168.30.255/24
 * Loopback(localhost): used for a host to communicate with itself
 	- IP ranges 127.0.0.0 - 127.255.255.255
+	- Loopback means talk to my own computer, just the same as pinging my own IP
+	- Used to test a local software.